 - Statement of availability to meet and mentor (without any costs).

-Applications are due on March 1 and September 1 (For 2018, this deadline is postponed to October 1) each year.
+Applications are due on 15th of February, May, August and November each year.
 The applicant needs to submit the application to the fund committee chair at firstname.lastname@example.org.